appirio-tech/lc1-challenge-app/README.md

 start with `grunt` or `node server/web.js`

+## Test

+End-to-End testing using [http://angular.github.io/protractor/#/api](protractor) has been added to the app.
+For further documentation, please refer to `docs/e2e_challenge_testing.md`.

+To start testing, execute `grunt test:challengeEdit`. (the app must be running in another terminal grunt)')

 ## Heroku
 you may need to add a buildpack for node and grunt `heroku config:set BUILDPACK_URL=https://github.com/mbuchetics/heroku-buildpack-nodejs-grunt.git`